LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaFunctionalTest.md

 }
 ```

-## Testing from within a Web browser.
+## Testing from within a web browser

 If you want to test your application from with a Web browser, you can use [[Selenium WebDriver| http://code.google.com/p/selenium/?redir=1]].
 Play will start the WebDriver for your, and wrap it in the convenient API provided by [[FluentLenium|https://github.com/FluentLenium/FluentLenium]].